A Brief History of the Mennonite Church

 Luther, Zwingli, and others led their movements away from Catholicism, many practices were changed; but infant baptism, the accepted mode for most of Christian history, was not.
 Baptizing only adults — that is, people who chose to be baptized — was a radical idea that cut at the heart of both church and state.
 Yet it was just one of many revolutionary ideas typical of a diverse group called Anabaptists.
 Their movement is also known as the Radical Reformation, and from this movement several denominations grew – Baptists, Mennonite, Brethren, etc.

 Under Ulrich Zwingli and the city council in Zurich, the Reformation was proceeding.
-But, and other associates of Zwingli didn’t feel the Reformation was going far enough.
-They wanted to do away with the tithe, usury, and military service.
+But other associates of Zwingli didn’t feel the Reformation was going far enough, they wanted to do away with the tithe, usury, and military service.
 Further, some of these radicals wanted a totally self-governing church, free of government interference.

 Zwingli, who wanted gradual, orderly change, parted ways with them.
 On January 21, 1525, the Zurich council forbade the radicals from disseminating their views.
 That wintry evening, in a nearby village, the radicals met—and baptized each other.
 The name Anabaptist, meaning “rebaptizer,” was later given them by detractors.